baioc/paradigms/Scheme/SICP.md

+# The Wizard Book

-# MIT 6.001 Structure and Interpretation of Computer Programs
+MIT 6.001 - Structure and Interpretation of Computer Programs

 ## Computer Science